Paulin-Dev/ObjectDetection/docs/TECHNICAL.md

     IoU is used to determine if a prediction is a true positive or a false positive based on a threshold (commonly 0.5).

+- ### TP, FP, FN, TN

+    TP refers to correctly identified objects, FP refers to incorrectly identified objects, and FN refers to missed objects.
+TN is not commonly used in object detection.

 - ### Precision

-    Measures the accuracy o f the positive predictions.
+    Measures the accuracy of the positive predictions.

     $Precision = \frac{\text{True Positives}}{\text{True Positives} + \text{False Positives}}$